Skip to content

 const client = new SecretManagerServiceClient()

-async function getApiToken(): Promise<string> {
+async function getApiKey(): Promise<string> {

 const [version] = await client.accessSecretVersion({

-name: 'projects/my-project/secrets/msgine-api-token/versions/latest'
+name: 'projects/my-project/secrets/msgine-api-key/versions/latest'

 })